ecs36c-sq2023/ecs153-sq-hw0/README.md

 It's not a must, but its recommended that you follow this guide.

-Implement `calculator`and`unary` first.
+Implement `calculator`and`basic` first.

 You will get 40% if you get everything up till here right.

-When you're finished with `unary`, you can move on to the more complicated `scientific` and `fun`.
+When you're finished with `basic`, you can move on to the more complicated `scientific` and `fun`.
 Remember that some function has two parameters and some has only one parameter.
 The input may contain extra spaces and/or `'\n'` at the end, which you should remove.

 You will get another 100% if you get everything right till here right.